• Skip to primary navigation

 Sure!
 If you are watching your sugar intake, simply swap in your favorite sugar alternative.
 I don’t use them much, but research seems to indicate that any cup-for-cup sugar alternative should do a good job of dissolving into the water.
 Note that storage times may vary for non-sugar-based simple syrups.

-As always, I love seeing your creations and hearing from you!
-If you try this DIY Orange Simple Syrup recipe, please share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for Orange Simple Syrup, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Orange Simple Syrup